Application deadline (for fall admissions)

 The practical experience taught me just how capable I am of achieving my objectives.
 During the two internships, you really have to make every effort to succeed or you'll find yourself giving up when you're only halfway there.
 You have to manage your time well to succeed.
 After completing the program, I knew I’d be able to meet the most extreme challenges in my professional career.

 To obtain a diploma in any of our regular programs, students must complete internships under established rules.
 Internship offers and locations may be limited by particular aspects of a student's situation (health condition, family situation, criminal record, etc.) known at the time of registration, but in no case may such conditions be used to justify a waiver of the rules for internships, which must be completed as provided for under the program.
+Note that you may need a visa, which may limit access to certain destinations.

 All selected candidates will be called for an admission interview (in person or remotely) for an evaluation of their motivation for the program and a career in international hotel management.